Working with our partners

 Community Safety Partnerships

-The Office of the Kent Police and Crime Commissioner works with Community Safety Partnerships made up of representatives from the police, councils, fire, health and probation services.
+The Office of the Kent Police and Crime Commissioner works with district Community Safety Partnerships (CSPs) - each made up of representatives from the police, local councils, fire, health and probation services.

 The PCC can ask for a report from a local authority on an issue of concern.
 He also has the power to approve mergers of Community Safety Partnerships and can call the authorities together to discuss issues affecting a specific area.

-The Office of the Kent Police and Crime Commissioner calls on Kent Police for support in the areas of:
+The Office of the Kent Police and Crime Commissioner makes use of Kent Police for support in the areas of:

 Essex Police, and the Eastern Region